Python Conditional Statements: if, else, and elif Explained

 ๐ How it works:

-is the condition.- If it's
+age >= 18is the condition.- If it's

-, the first block runs. - If it's
+True, the first block runs. - If it's

-2. ๐ค Why Do We Need elif
+2. ๐ค Why Do We Need elif?

 Sometimes you want to check multiple conditions — not just one or two.
-This is where elif
+This is where elif (short for "else if") becomes useful.

 ๐ Example Situation: